 Search Results for: pollen-allergy

 Forty million Americans suffer with tree pollen allergies in spring.
 Do you know which trees are causing you grief?
 Allergic Living brings you this exclusive region-by-region field guide to the trees of allergies.
 Once you’ve found the enemy, find out what to do here.
-Spring is in the air.
-Which means across America, virile male […]
+For the Canadian guide, click here.
+Male catkins hang off paper birch, […]

 Q: Over the past year, I started getting a terribly itchy mouth if I ate apples or pears or celery.
 Now carrots and potatoes, too!
 My doctor says this is a form of food allergy, related to my pollen allergies.
 Can you help me understand this?
 I’m concerned about what’s OK to eat.
 Dr. Sharma: This […]

 We know: you think of spring as a beauty to behold from behind glass – because of all that pollen in the air.
 But let Allergic Living show you how to do spring better, how to feel great and seize this glorious season.

 On April 3, Dr. Oz declared “This year, you’re going to feel even more miserable than ever before.”
 Allergist Dr. Bassett explained why.

 AAFA announced its 2012 Fall Allergy Capitals, and Louisville tops the list as “the most challenging place to live with fall allergies.”

 The pollen’s out and once again you’re congested and bleary-headed.
 Do you get a few allergy symptoms or the whole enchilada?
 HEADACHE Allergies cause fluid to build up in the sinuses, putting pressure on the nerves in the area.
 This can lead to a headache directly above the eyes.
 The pain is different for each […]